PIAS Manual 2024

 With N longitudinal ribs

 This type is even more extensive, so three-sided, five-sided or multilateral subcompartments can be defined with this setting.
 Note that the direction of rotation according to the vertex order must be left turning (counter clockwise).
+The number of longitudinal ribs ‘N ’can be given via [cOordinates].
 An example of what the subcompartment definition screen contains for a five-sided compartment is shown below:

 layout_Nzijdigcomp500.png